Apple's refreshed 2nd-Gen HomePod launches on Feb 3

-In a surprise move, Apple has announced the new 2nd-Gen HomePod.
-The speaker features Siri, computational audio, Spatial Audio and smart home automation with Siri.
+In a surprise move, Apple has announced a 2nd-Gen full-sized HomePod.
+The speaker features Siri, computational audio, apatial audio and smart home automation with Siri.

 The new HomePod is available to pre-order now for $399 ahead of its February 3rd release.